Bharathkumardyavakkalavar/Item_dilevery_bot/README.md

 2. **Software Setup**:
    - Upload the Arduino code located in the `arduino_code.ino` file to the bot's microcontroller.
-   - Install the Bluetooth app on your Android device from the APK provided in the `app/` folder.
+   - Install the Bluetooth app on your Android device from the APK provided as `Control4motors(1).apk`file .

 3. **Bluetooth Pairing**:
    - Pair your phone with the bot's Bluetooth module.